Industry & compliance

 Is ChatGPT HIPAA-compliant?

-No — the consumer ChatGPT tier does not come with a Business Associate Agreement and may retain prompts and completions for service improvement.
+No. The consumer ChatGPT tier does not come with a Business Associate Agreement and may retain prompts and completions for service improvement.
 Only the OpenAI Enterprise tier supports a signed BAA with zero-retention terms, and even then every API request must explicitly set store: false to suppress retention of PHI-bearing content.

 What is a Business Associate Agreement (BAA) for LLM APIs?